Indians (song)

 "Indians" is a song by American thrash metal band Anthrax, from the band's third studio album, Among the Living (1987).
 It has since then remained one of the band's signature songs, appearing on their best-of albums: Return of the Killer A's, Madhouse: The Very Best of Anthrax and Anthrology: No Hit Wonders (1985–1991).

 It appears in the Guitar Hero game Guitar Hero: Warriors of Rock and as downloadable content for the Rock Band series and Rocksmith 2014.

 Music video

 The music video features Anthrax playing the song live.
 It was directed by Jean Pellerin.

 Single

-A single was released, it was also the first single for the album, displaying a Native American on a coin (like that of a U.S. nickel and/or Indian Head cent) with a purple background.
+A single was released, it was also the second single for the album, displaying a Native American on a coin (like that of a U.S. nickel and/or Indian Head cent) with a purple background.